Edinburgh Castle: 19th century to the present

 King George IV waves from the battlements of the Half Moon Battery in 1822, drawn by James Skene.

 A mass prison break in 1811, in which 49 prisoners of war escaped via a hole in the south wall, persuaded the authorities that the castle vaults were no longer suitable as a prison.
 This use ceased in 1814 and the castle began gradually to assume a different role as a national monument.
 In 1818, Sir Walter Scott was given permission to search the castle for the Crown of Scotland, believed lost after the union of Scotland and England in 1707.
 Breaking into a sealed room, now known as the Crown Room, and unlocking a chest within, he rediscovered the Honours of Scotland, which were then put on public display with an entry charge of one shilling.
 In 1822, King George IV made a visit to Edinburgh, becoming the first reigning monarch to visit the castle since Charles II in 1651.
 In 1829, the cannon Mons Meg was returned from the Tower of London, where it had been taken as part of the process of disarming Scotland after "the '45", and the palace began to be opened up to visitors during the 1830s.
 St Margaret's Chapel was "rediscovered" in 1845, having been used as a store for many years.

+Whilst in Germany during 1855, Richard Clement Moody of the Royal Engineers, who was later the founder of British Columbia, composed plans for the restoration of Edinburgh Castle in which measurements were made 'drawn to musical chords'.
+He has been described as 'a visionary in a plain land' and 'a man who could conceive of Edinburgh Castle in terms of a musical score'.
+His plans so impressed Lord Panmure that he was invited to Windsor Castle to present them to Queen Victoria and Prince Albert, both of whom were musicians and both of whom were delighted.
+The construction of Moody's plans was impeded by the retirement of Lord Panmure, but they are retained at the War Office, where 'they still remain a memorial to Moody's talent'.

-Works in the 1880s, funded by the Edinburgh publisher William Nelson and carried out by Hippolyte Blanc, saw the Argyle Tower built over the Portcullis Gate and the Great Hall restored after years of use as a barracks.
+Works in the 1880s, which were funded by the Edinburgh publisher William Nelson and carried out by Hippolyte Blanc, saw the Argyle Tower built over the Portcullis Gate and the Great Hall restored after years of use as a barracks.
 A new Gatehouse was built in 1888.
 During the 19th century, several schemes were put forward for rebuilding the whole castle as a Scottish baronial style château.
 Work began in 1858, but was soon abandoned, and only the hospital building was eventually remodelled in 1897.
 Following the death of Prince Albert in 1861, the architect David Bryce put forward a proposal for a 50 m keep as a memorial, but Queen Victoria objected and the scheme was not pursued.